-Cancer treatments, including chemotherapy, can be both physically and mentally exhausting.
+Cancer treatments, including chemotherapy, can be both physically and mentally tiring.
 Those going through chemotherapy often think they won’t be able to work during treatment, but it doesn’t have to be that way.
 Many people can still work while getting treatment, and those who do often find that the structure of a job helps them stay positive and focused.
 Here are some tips on how to make working during chemo easier.

 You may be worried that cancer treatment means putting your life on hold.
 But while, of course, this is a difficult time, it’s important to know that you should never feel like you have no choice other than to stop working completely.

 Depending on the stage and type of cancer treatment, many people can continue working during their treatments.
 Working outside of the home can provide a break from recovery.
 It can give you something to focus on away from the type of appointments associated with cancer care.
+Looking into whether you can work remotely may also be an option depending on your current position.

 How much you can do normally depends on how severe your treatments are.
 If they’re not too draining or disruptive, keeping or returning to work could help lift your mood and boost your sense of purpose throughout this trying time.
+Depending on your treatment plan, aggressive treatments tend to greatly affect energy levels.

 Depending on your cancer type and the treatment you receive, you may need to take several weeks or even months off from work.
 Talk to your doctor about when it’s safe to return to work.
 They can give you specific advice based on your situation.

-Working with cancer
+working with cancer

 It’s up to you whether or not you tell your employer about your cancer.
 It might be helpful for them to know so that they can be accommodating and adjust any tasks that could put unnecessary strain on you during treatment.